SergeyIsakhanyan/fg-docs/DOM-VirtualDOM.md

 - It has all the same properties as the real DOM object, but doesn’t have the ability to write to the screen like the real DOM.
 - The virtual DOM gains it’s speed and efficiency from the fact that it’s lightweight.
 - In fact, a new virtual DOM is created after every re-render.

+### Is the Shadow DOM the same as the Virtual DOM?
+No, they are different.
+The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.
+The virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.

 ## How does updates work in React?